ccox04/PhoneBook/README.txt

 We plan on using the unix philosphy of modularity.
 This will be a key point in our project because we wo\
 uld like to build something that is reuseable.

+At the moment we are using regex to run the search for a contact.
+In order to use these you have to run this comman in\
+ Ubuntu:sudo apt-get install libboost-regex-dev or fedora:sudo yum install boost-devel